-Eastern has teamed with Barnes and Noble College Booksellers to provide textbook services.
+Eastern and Barnes and Noble College Booksellers will provide selected textbook housing services; the majority of courses are using Cengage (e-learning lab) and Online Education Resources (OER).
 The Bookstore is owned and operated by Barnes and Noble College Booksellers.

-Textbooks can be purchased via a secure website at https://easternwvctc.bncollege.com/course-material/ course-finder.
+Textbooks can be purchased via a secure website at https://easternwvctc.bncollege.com/course-material/course-finder.
 Depending on availability, students may choose to purchase or rent new or used textbooks.
 Students should check the Bookstore website for details on required course materials and availability.